-- 1. The mathematical ideal that Pocock undoubtedly is referring to is that ideal in which the focus of mathematical description and explanation is the object.
-This focus reveals the deterministic and mechanistic intentions of the mathematical ideal. - 2.
-Although the matter of reflexivity will be discussed later in the text, and at some length, a preliminary treatment at this point may be helpful.
+1 The mathematical idea that Pocock undoubtedly is referring to is the idea in which the focus of mathematical description and explanation is the object.
+This focus reveals the deterministic and mechanistic intentions of the mathematical idea.

+2 Although the matter of reflexivity will be discussed later in the text at some length, a preliminary treatment at this point may be helpful.
 The idea is fundamental to all of the three social scientists under consideration.
 Reflexivity is to be distinguished from reflection in the following way: to think about other is to be reflective, to think about one's self is to be reflexive.
 To think about the self, one can focus on the psychological dimension, i.e. personality -- the subjective.
 To think about the self, one may also focus on the sociological dimension, i.e. person -- the objective.
 Reflexivity in the context of the work discussed here is a sociological activity concerning itself with the tacit commitment of a person to a framework of meaning which authorizes claims to and achievements of knowledge.
-To be reflexive, then, is to think about one's commitment critically and responsibly: an objective interest in the relation between the person and his role of knowledge. - 3.
-The important critical point here is that reflexivity is a feature constitutive of the knowing act and the knowledge claim.
-Systematic understanding of the self, the person as knower, is thus a necessary and central component in the achievement of knowledge. - 4.
-This reference to Langer and Williams's connection to her work is specific and restrictive.
+To be reflexive, then, is to think about one's commitment critically and responsibly: an objective interest in the relation between the person and his role of knowledge.

+- 3 The important critical point here is that reflexivity is a feature constituitive of the knowing act and the knowledge claim.
+Systematic understanding of the self, the person as knower, is thus a necessary and central component in the achievement of knowledge. - 4 This reference to Langer and Williams's connection to her work is specific and restrictive.
 It is meant only to refer to the specific problem of non-discursive language brilliantly raised by Langer along with her formulation of a beginning solution.
 Thus, the reference should restrict interpretation to that issue alone, and should not entail the assumption or suspicion that Williams shares Langer's metaphysical commitments.
-She does not.

-5. It is a recognized and established analytical custom in American sociology to separately consider the domains of culture, society, personality, biology.
-This custom has its authority in the work of Talcott Parsons (1966).
+She does not. - 5 It is a recognized and established analytical custom in American sociology separately to consider the domains of culture, society, personality, biology.
+This custom has its authority in the work of Talcott Parsons (1966). - 6 A neologism, devised for this paper.
+"Abjectification", too, is a creation of the author, but particularly apt, in view of the subject.